What does a data analyst do?

 A Data Analyst is responsible for evaluating a wide range of data.
 He or she analyzes it for certain details and develops various concepts on this basis.
 In addition, the Analyst presents the data to his or her colleagues and superiors and makes it understandable to them.
-The analyses in this job are usually determined using a so-called data warehouse.
+The analyses in this position are usually determined using a so-called data warehouse.
 This is a central database system that stores certain company data for analysis purposes.

 What are the tasks of a Data Analyst?